ClawdHQ/WalMarket/README.md

 ## Market Validation

-This isn't a problem we're guessing at.
 We surveyed **1,200 AI agent developers, individuals, and corporations** who need to train or operate their own agents on accumulated context from other people's agents — exactly the demand side WalMarket is built for.

 - Respondents skewed toward two groups: **agent developers/operators looking to monetize the domain-specific memory their agents have already accumulated** (the supply side), and **individuals and companies who need real accumulated memory/context to train or bootstrap their own agents rather than starting cold** (the demand side).
 - Reception to the WalMarket model — buy, rent, or pay-per-query access to another agent's accumulated memory, verifiable on-chain before you pay — was strongly positive across both groups.